mir-group/EPA/README.md

 # Electron-Phonon Averaged (EPA) Approximation

 There are two examples, silicon and half-Heusler HfCoSb, containing all the input and output files (output files are gzipped).
 I would suggest starting with silicon because HfCoSb is computationally much more expensive.
 Take a look at the job submission scripts, **submit1.sh** and **submit2.sh**, to see the computational workflow.
-There are several python scripts called from **submit2.sh**, they require another (private) package to convert QE output to Boltztrap input.
-You can instead use the converter included in Boltztrap-1.2.5, called **qe2boltz.py**.
+There are several python scripts called from **submit2.sh**, they require another (private) package to convert QE output to BoltzTraP input.
+You can instead use the converter included in boltztrap-1.2.5, called **qe2boltz.py**.

 The computational workflow is as follows:
 - Run **ph.x** with `fildvscf = 'dvscf'` to compute derivatives of scf potential
 - Run **ph.x** with `electron_phonon = 'epa'` to compute el-ph matrix elements and write them to file 'silicon.epa.k'
 - Run **epa.x** to read the matrix elements from file 'silicon.epa.k', average them over wavevector directions, and write them to file 'silicon.epa.e'
-- Run BoltzTraP to read the averaged matrix elements from file 'silicon.epa.e' and compute the transport properties
+- Run **BoltzTraP** to read the averaged matrix elements from file 'silicon.epa.e' and compute the transport properties

-The important file is 'silicon.epa.in' which contains parameters for program **epa.x**.
+The important file is 'silicon.epa.in' which contains parameters for **epa.x**.
 It has the following content:

 | Content                | Description                                                                                                                                          |
 |------------------------|------------------------------------------------------------------------------------------------------------------------------------------------------|